Why You Should Eat Homemade Tomato Sauce Every Day

 Lycopene is a pigment present in fruits and vegetables of reddish colors (also violet and orange).
 Lycopene is in the following foods:

 - Pink grapefruit

-It’s a carotenoid that your body can’t synthesize itself; it’s only found in plant foods.
-Therefore, the only way to get lycopene is by consuming vegetables that contain it.
+Lycopene is a carotenoid that your body can’t synthesize itself; it’s only found in plant foods.
+Therefore, the only way to get this is by consuming foods that contain it.